The Light of Christ Journey

 Continue reading

 As we do in the fall, Israel, too, celebrated a thanksgiving for the end of the harvest.
-Leviticus 23 lists The Feast of Tabernac.
-It took place on the 15th of the Jewish seventh month.
+The Festival of Tabernacles was the last of the Holy Days listed in Leviticus 23 and took place on the 15th of the Jewish seventh month.
 This would be in September or October on our calendar today.
-It would be at this time that the harvest …
+By …

 Continue reading

-As Jesus came to fulfill the Feast of Tabernacles, an elaborate sacrifice schedule was simplified.
-For the cross was the pivot point from the old covenant to the new covenant.
-An Elaborate Sacrifice Schedule The Feast of Tabernacles was an eight-day celebration and in Numbers 29, God lays out an elaborate sacrifice schedule.
+As Jesus came to fulfill the Festival of Tabernacles, an elaborate schedule of sacrifices was simplified.
+The cross was the pivot point between the old and new covenants.
+An Elaborate Sacrifice Schedule The Festival of Tabernacles was an eight-day celebration.
+God gave an elaborate schedule of sacrifices for this Festival in Numbers 29.
 There, in …

 Continue reading